DayitheEngineer/DayitheEngineer/README.md

 - 👋 Hi, I’m @DayitheEngineer
 - 👀 I’m interested in Earthquake Eng.
 Space and Data Science
-- 🌱 I’m currently learning Data Mining and Machine Learning.
-Also student of Earthquake Eng.
+- 🌱 I’m currently learning Data Science and Machine Learning.
+Also MaSci student of Earthquake Eng.
-- 💞️ I’m looking to collaborate on Machine Learning for Seismic Hazard Analysis
+- 💞️ I’m looking to collaborate on Machine Learning for Seismic Hazard Analysis and related fields
-- 📫 How to reach me pouya.msvn96@outlook.com , +989374927727 via WhatsApp
+- 📫 How to reach me pouya.msvn96@outlook.com , (+98)-937-492-7727 via WhatsApp

 <!---